-Just recently I managed a days pike fishing and found the fish in a feeding frenzy!
+Just recently I managed a days pike fishing on the River Trent and found the fish in a feeding frenzy!

 I started the day off lure fishing, using a home-made lure which had so far been my most successful home-made pattern.
 This time out, it wasn’t to disappoint.
 On my third cast, I felt the familiar ‘bump’, signalling a take from a pike.
 Before long, I had played my first fish of the day to the bank.
 Seeing that the hooks were held in a safe position, I decided to hand-land the fish, which I quickly returned.
 I estimated the weight at around four pounds.